two types of mites that cause two different types of mange. Do you know which one your sheltie has?

 Unfortunately, most skin issues can look pretty much the same with only a few tiny differences that can help with the diagnosis.
 So you go through the questions: is it trauma, infestation, allergy???
 Hard to say a lot of the time.

-A vet can do a skin scraping to see if mites are found in high numbers.
+A vet can do a skin scraping to see if the demodectic mites are found in high numbers.
 However, not finding mites doesn’t rule it out as the cause.
 Not very helpful.
 It's what I would call a "false negative".

 In puppies, you usually see the demodectic mange as bald spots first around the eyes, lips, mouth, or muzzle.
 Occasionally on the feet.